stackmon/metrics-processor/README.md

 Depending on the used TSDB there might be no way to do this at all.

-CloudMon-metrics is a there to address 2 primary needs:
+metrics-processor is there to address 2 primary needs:

-- xconvert series of raw metrics of different types into single semaphore-like metric
+- convert series of raw metrics of different types into single semaphore-like metric
-- xinform status dashboard once certain component status is not healthy.
+- inform status dashboard once certain component status is not healthy.

+## Project structure

+- src - rust source code
+- doc - mdbook sources for the documentation
+- docs - mdbook rendered content (built from `doc`) - temporarily, in future documentation will be reworked.